qntm/tai-date/README.md

 # tai-date

 A `TaiDate` object represents an instant in [International Atomic Time (TAI)](https://en.wikipedia.org/wiki/International_Atomic_Time), in the same way that a conventional JavaScript [`Date`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object represents an instant in Unix time.
+Based on the dependency module [`t-a-i`](https://github.com/ferno/t-a-i), which provides methods for converting TAI milliseconds to Unix milliseconds.

 ## Installation